spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-implementing-components.md

 Styling components in the shadow DOM is a big topic we recommend studying separately.
 However, there are a few things to know when it comes to Oryx and styling components:

 - Design system components are provided in the UI package.
 Components like `<oryx-button>` or `<oryx-link>` are used to ensure a common visual language.
 They can be customized.
 If your components use the design system as much as possible, you have a consistent design language throughout your application.
-Moreover, the amount of component specific styling will decrease.
-- While web components styles do not leak in other components, the font style rules like `font-face` or `font-size`, do cascade into web components, no matter how deep they are nested.
+- While web components styles do not leak in other components, the font style rules like `font-face` or `font-size` do cascade into web components, no matter how deep they are nested.
 Standard font rules are provided therefor in the `<oryx-app>` component.
 The [typography](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-typography.html) design tokens are used to ensure consistent styling.
 - Custom properties, also known as CSS variables, cascade into web components, which is why the application theme is based on CSS variables.
 See [Design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-design-tokens.html) for more information.
 - Oryx uses configurable breakpoints to set up the screen size for responsive designs.
 To avoid hardcoded breakpoints in the component styles, you can configure screen-specific styles in the component definition as described in the following sections.
 - You can use Oryx themes and provide component styles for a specific theme.
 Similarly to breakpoint-specific styles, you can configure styles for a theme.